 Finalist Mention in the 2021 Lora Romero First Book Prize, sponsored by the American Studies Association (ASA/ASTA).

-A Violent Peace offers a radical cultural account of the midcentury transformation of the United States into a total-war state.
+A Violent Peace offers a radical account of the United States' transformation into a total-war state.
 As the Cold War turned hot in the Pacific, antifascist critique disclosed a continuity between U.S. police actions in Asia and a rising police state at home.
 Writers including James Baldwin, Ralph Ellison, and W.E.B.
-Du Bois discerned in U.S. domestic strategies to quell racial protests and urban riots the same logic of racial counterintelligence structuring America's devastating hot wars in Asia.
+Du Bois discerned in domestic strategies to quell racial protests the same counterintelligence logic structuring America's devastating wars in Asia.

 About the author